AdobeDocs/advertising.en/help/integrations/analytics/analytics-data-in-advertising.md

 These metrics are specific to the report suite, so the available metrics vary for each customer and report suite.

-### Custom Conversion Metrics Created from eVars and Props
+### Custom Conversion Metrics Created from [!DNL eVars] and [!DNL Props]

 The available metrics vary for each customer.
-See "[Create Conversion Metrics from Adobe Analytics eVars and props](/help/integrations/analytics/conversion-metrics-from-evars.md)."
+See "[Create Conversion Metrics from Adobe Analytics [!DNL eVars] and [!DNL Props]](/help/integrations/analytics/conversion-metrics-from-evars.md)."

 ### Reserved Conversion Metrics